KaonWry/my-best-childhood-number-game/README.md

 How?

 All player starts at number one.
-Each player add the number 1, 2, 3, ro 4 to the number before.
+Each player add the number 1, 2, 3, or 4 to the number before.
 The winner is the player who reach the agreed number.